 When you're not out on the deck enjoying the amazing views, you can retreat to the exclusive Premium Plus lounge which is the most comfortable and relaxing way to travel across the Cook Strait.
 You'll enjoy complimentary beverages, light snacks, lunch or breakfast, internet access, magazines and newspapers and the most comfortable seating, so you can sit back and enjoy the journey.

-Queen Charlotte Drive travels the Marlborough Sounds coastline between Picton and Havelock.
-Magnificent views of the sounds can be had from many vantage points so allow plenty of time to enjoy the scenery.
+The Queen Charlotte Drive follows the Marlborough Sounds coastline between Picton and Havelock.
+Magnificent views of the Sounds can be had from many vantage points so allow plenty of time to enjoy the scenery.
 If you can spare the time take the narrow windy road to Portage along Mahau Sound and Kenepuru Sound with their bush clad hillsides and secluded sandy coves.

 The small port town of Havelock has a great variety of cafes and restaurants to choose from so plan your journey to arrive in time for lunch.
-The highway between Nelson and Picton also crosses the Pelorus River and just at this junction is the famous and historic Pelorus Bridge.
-From here there are a number of forest walks with the most popular the 30 minute loop through beech, rimu and totara forest to the swing-bridge.
+The drive also crosses the Pelorus River and just at this junction is the famous and historic Pelorus Bridge.
+From here there are a number of forest walks with the most popular being the Pelorus Bridge 30 minute Loop through Beech, Rimu and Totara forest to the swing-bridge.

-Crossing the Bryant Range you arrive onto Tasman Bay and the city of Nelson.
+Departing Pelorus Bridge following the windy roads with view looking over Cable Bay and the Bryant Range until you arrive onto Tasman Bay and the city of Nelson.

 Your accommodation: Tides Hotel (was Trailways Hotel)